athan37/LoginSystemWithFace/README.txt

 - It will show registration successfully if the information is entered correctly
 - The data is saved in the database
 - Else it will show the error
-- The face recognition may took 1-3 mins to register, so please wait for it
+- The face recognition may took 10-15 secs to register, so please wait for it

 For login:
 Inputs: